fieldtrip/website/development/project/opm_helmet_design.md

 ## Part 4 - putting the helmet design together

 Throughout this tutorial we are using [Autodesk Fusion](https://www.autodesk.com/products/fusion-360/), which is the software we are most familiar with.
 You can sign up as a student or educator and get an educational license for free, or you can sign up for a free personal license.
 However, you can also use [SolidWorks](https://www.solidworks.com), [FreeCAD](https://www.freecad.org), [Blender](https://www.blender.org), or other 3D design software.
 The required characteristics of the software are that it should be able to read and write STL files, and that it should be able to combine different geometries by means of (Boolean) addition and subtraction.
 For example, we have the STL file of the basic helmet shape from an MRI and the software should be able to cut off the lower part to accommodate the face, ears and neck.
-Furthermore, it should be able to remove material from the helmet shell based on the cutting tool "holes" that are defined as STL files.
+Furthermore, it should be able to add some material from the padding STL file and remove material based on the hole STL file.

 {% include markup/green %}
-The padding is an STL object that is used to make the helmet locally thicker or to give it more "body" at the location where the sensor holder needs to be glued in.
+The padding is an STL file that is used to make the helmet locally thicker or to give it more "body" at the location where the sensor holder needs to be glued in.
 This is needed if you have a thin and lightweight helmet shell and if the sensor holder is placed somewhere with a lot of curvature.
-The padding STL object will be mainly fall inside the helmet and will largely be cut away by the hole STL object.
+The padding will be mainly fall inside the helmet and will largely be cut away by the hole STL file.
 {% include markup/end %}

 FIXME here I should add screenshots and an explanation of the process in Fusion

 ## Part 5 - making the grad structure and layout

-To reconstruct the sources underlying the MEG recordings and for some of the denoising algorithms (specifically **[ft_denoise_hfc](/reference/ft_denoise_hfc)**, **[ft_denoise_amm](/reference/ft_denoise_amm)**, and **[ft_denoise_sss](/reference/ft_denoise_sss)**) you need the specification of the [sensor definition](/faq/source/sensors_definition/).
+To reconstruct the sources underlying the MEG recordings and for some of the denoising algorithms (see below), you need the specification of the [sensor definition](/faq/source/sensors_definition/#the-definition-of-meg-sensors).
 Although OPMs are commonly magnetometers, in FieldTrip we refer to this sensor definition as the `grad` structure.
 If you read in data from a SQUID MEG recording, you will get the `grad` structure in the raw data representation.

+{% include markup/green %}
+Some MEG denoising algorithms like **[ft_denoise_hfc](/reference/ft_denoise_hfc)**, **[ft_denoise_amm](/reference/ft_denoise_amm)**, and **[ft_denoise_sss](/reference/ft_denoise_sss)** make a spatial model of the field distribution and need the `grad` sensor definition, whereas others like **[ft_denoise_ssp](/reference/ft_denoise_ssp)**, **[ft_denoise_ssp](/reference/ft_denoise_ssp)**, and ICA do not need a sensor definition.
+{% include markup/end %}

 If you read in data from an OPM MEG recording (for example a fif file), you might also get the `grad` structure in the raw data representation.
-In some cases the sensor positions are known to the OPM system (for example with the FieldLine smart helmet) or have been added by postprocessing the recording with custom software to add the sensor localization (for example with the QuSpin Halo).
+In some cases the sensor positions are known to the OPM system (for example when the measurement was done with the FieldLine smart helmet) or have been added by postprocessing the recording with custom software to add the sensor localization (for example with the QuSpin Halo).

-If you use a custom designed and 3D-printed OPM helmet, the OPM acquisition software will record the MEG signals just fine, but does not know where the sensors are or what their orientation is.
+If you use a custom 3D-printed helmet, the OPM acquisition software will record the MEG signals just fine, but will not know where the sensors are or what their orientation is.
 Hence you have to construct a `grad` structure to complement the subsequent analysis.

 ### Grad for source modelling